 The broad and balanced curriculum is differentiated where appropriate to enable all children to access the learning.
 Teachers have high expectations for all pupils.
 In planning and teaching, teachers meet the pupils' diverse learning needs and work towards removing the barriers to learning.
-In order to support this, a termly vulnerability audit is completed and used to compile a concerns list with targeted support where appropriate.
 For the majority of the week, pupils with SEND are taught with their peers in mainstream classes.
 Teachers are responsible and accountable for the progress and development of the pupils.
-However, in order to maximize learning, some pupils are withdrawn, individually and in small groups, to take part in targeted, time limited interventions planned to meet particular needs.
+However, in order to maximize learning, some pupils are withdrawn, individually and in small groups, to take part in targeted interventions planned to meet particular needs.
 Pupils with SEND are actively encouraged and supported to join in and benefit from additional activities and clubs as well as any wider community activities.